Few foods go off faster than fish.

 The V4400 is an external/clamshell-type sealer and gives you all the benefits of that design.
-Most notability the ability to seal any size of fish.
+Most notable is the ability to seal any size of fish.
 Large, small, whole, or fillets.

 But it’s also a 2 in 1 system and has a retractable handheld vacuuming hose that allows you to preserve anything in their specially designed accessories.